Stuycs-K/lab11-stuyrim-4-lijine-yinx/README.md

 ## Adventurer Subclasses

 ## Healer subclass

-50 hp
-- ## weapon:
-- Staff
+50 hp, 20 mana max, starts with half of manaMax

 - ## moves:
 - Support move
 - heals 20 hp and makes healed ally do 25% more damage
 - Attack move
-- 10 dmg
+- 10 dmg to the target
 - Special:
+- consumes 10 mana and heals the target for 5-19 hp
+- support:
-- Heal yourself for 20 hp but consume xx mana.
+- heals the healer themselves for 5-14 hp

 ## Mage

-60 hp
+50 hp, 30 mana max, starts with half of manaMax
 - ## weapon:
 - Wand
 - ## moves:
 - Attack
-- does 15 dmg and makes enemies do 20% less damage
+- does 15 dmg
 - Special
-- does 20 dmg and applies burn to enemy team (burn does 5 damage each round)
+- consumes 10 mana and deals 20 damage
+- support
+- restores 5 special to the target
+- or consumes 10 mana to restore 5 hp

 ## Boss

 120 hp
-Dragon
+Goblin King
 - ## moves:
 - Attacks
 - do 20 damage
--Supports
+- Supports
-- heal for 10 hp
+- loses 5 rage to heal the target for 15 hp
--Special
-- loses hp to deal burn damage equivalent to health lost (max 20 dmg)
+- Special
+- does 20 damage